noXtreme21/node-spriteasy/README.md

 	$ npm install spriteasy

-Places the sprightly command in ./node_modules/sprightly/bin
+Places the spriteasy command in ./node_modules/spriteasy/bin

 ### With npm globally: